itsadityap/Polls-Backend/README.md

 * ```/getMessage```

-    Fetch Relevant Data to display data in a meaning way for the frontend.
+    Fetch Relevant Data to display data in a meaningful way for the frontend.

 * ```/getVotes/{pollID}```